-Tammy Holbert Wells serves as superintendent of the same school district where she graduated from - Wetzel County Schools.
+Tammy Holbert Wells served as superintendent of the same school district where she graduated from - Wetzel County Schools.
 Wells began her tenure as superintendent in April of 2021.
-Focused heavily on Wetzel County's two strategic goals of 1) Instructional Leadership, and 2) Family Engagement and West Virginia's Seven Standards of Effective Schools, she is leading her district through five focused teacher leadership teams, specific principal and district office professional development, and working intently with Southern Regional Education Board and the West Virginia Department of Education to make achievement and overall student and staff well-being the best in West Virginia.
+Focused heavily on Wetzel County's two strategic goals of 1) Instructional Leadership, and 2) Family Engagement and West Virginia's Seven Standards of Effective Schools, she lead her district through five focused teacher leadership teams, specific principal and district office professional development, and working intently with Southern Regional Education Board and the West Virginia Department of Education to make achievement and overall student and staff well-being the best in West Virginia.

 1989 M.A., West Virginia University